ryan-mcclue/ryan-mcclue/src/behavioural.md

 I'm a computer science student studying my final year at UNSW.
 Prior to university I was a marine technician in the royal australian navy.
-In my spare time, I'm working on a music visualiser app written in C where I'm exploring UI and peformance programming.
+In my spare time, I'm working on a music visualiser app that's written in C.

 * "Why do you want to work here?
-What gets you excited?"
+What gets you excited?
+What do you want to accomplish?"
 I looking for an opportunity to develop my software engineering skills and apply and learn learn and excited to apply my skills in a professional setting

 * "Why should we hire you?"
-I share ....
-I have strong fundamentals to grow into a ...
-My projects show I'm proactive and ready to hit the ground running I can learn things quickly
-Also humble and know I have a lot to learn e.g. for stm32 have to dig in driver codespace and docs I can learn things quickly e.g. bluetooth same etc.
+I share Fujitsu's passion for innovation which I focus on via peformance programming. and writing things from scratch to realise innovation music app...
+Looking up documentation and researching things shows I'm indepedent learner and learn things quickly.
-Also humble and know I have a lot to learn
+My experience in the navy also taught me humility, so I know I still have a lot to learn willing to improve skills and better myself as a software engineer through colloboration with more experienced developers.
-From projects, say you are passionate and ethusiastic about learning new things Willing to improve skills, hope job can better myself as a software engineer why do you want to work here? what do you hope to accomplish?

-* "What were your duties at the navy/previous-job?"
+* "What were your duties at the navy/previous-job?" individual responsibilties such as kit mainteance, knowledge testing, physical fitness teamwork ordering class in drills, conducting team based activities, group cleaning quite simply learning to live with lots of people in close proximity
-* "Why did you leave previous job?" looking for new challenges and want to grow
+* "Why did you leave previous job?"
+I'm incredidly appreciative of the opportunities provided to me and what I was able to learn, however it just wasn't a good fit for me and now I'm looking for new challenges and want to grow

 * "What's a typical day like?"
   "What are you favourite parts of the job?"
   "Opportunities for career advancement?"

 * "Top 5 strengths"

-play up how social you are and how open you are to collaboration willing to take some risks, given appropriate planning
+performace aware programming (multithreading, ILP, profiler) UI design (from scratch im-gui) data processing and analysis (streaming real-time audio, filtering and visualising in log scale) team collaboration (navy) quick learner (reading source code as documentation is applicable to many scenarios)

 No answer:
 At that point you think for a sec and if you can't think of anything just say